symfony/symfony-docs/book/part01.rst

 Many modern web frameworks call themselves MVC frameworks.
 We won't talk about MVC here as the Symfony2 Components are able to create any type of frameworks, not just the ones that follow the MVC architecture.
-Anyway, if you have a look at the MVC semantics, this series is about how to create the Controller part of a framework.
+Anyway, if you have a look at the MVC semantics, this book is about how to create the Controller part of a framework.
 For the Model and the View, it really depends on your personal taste and I will let you use any existing third-party libraries (Doctrine, Propel, or plain-old PDO for the Model; PHP or Twig for the View).